ryanlayerlab/TEPEAK/README.md

 See Wiki for details on setting up the requirements for this option.

+Requirements: Find reference genome in NCBI database https://www.ncbi.nlm.nih.gov/datasets/genome/ (please see Wiki for details)

+Setup webscraper, NCBI SDK, and picard (see Wiki)

 Once the requirements are setup and a reference and species name is chosen navigate to Species Name Start below

 2. SRA List

 Start with a list of SRA number for the same species

-Find the reference genome Reference genome database https://www.ncbi.nlm.nih.gov/datasets/genome/ (please see Wiki for details
+Requirements: Find reference genome in NCBI database https://www.ncbi.nlm.nih.gov/datasets/genome/ (please see Wiki for details)

-See Wiki for details on setting up the requirements for this option
+Setup NCBI SDK, and picard (see Wiki)

 Once the requirements are setup and a reference and species name is chosen navigate to SRA List Start below